boostorg/variant2/doc/expected.md

         return m * r2.value();
     }

+`std::error_code` is a very good choice for a common error type, and it's supported natively by the overload of `.remap_errors()` that takes no arguments, which uses calls to `make_error_code` to translate the errors.

 When an attempt to access the value via `r.value()` is made and an error is present, an exception is thrown.
 By default, this exception is of type `bad_expected_access<E>`,